 Cream cheese pound cake.
 Have there ever been four more wonderful words?
-The cream cheese brings a certain loveliness that results in a tight crumb that’s moist rather than grab-a-glass-of-milk-so-I-don’t-choke dry.
-As if that’s not enough, then the cake is drizzled with a sweet and tangy lemon glaze.
-What makes this dessert even better is that the recipe makes not just one but two cakes, both of which will keep beautifully, so if you decide to keep both rather than gift one or both, you can easily linger over them all week long.–Angie Zoobkoff
+The cream cheese brings a certain loveliness to the crumb that’s moist rather than grab-a-glass-of-milk-so-I-don’t-choke dry.
+As if that’s not enough, the cake is drizzled with a glaze that’s perfectly balanced between sweet and tart with the slightest, tantalizingly seductive lilt of lemon.
+And if you’re into food porn, be certain to watch the video below.
+(Trust us.
+You don’t want to miss the video!)
+What makes this recipe even better is that it makes not just one but two cakes, both of which will keep beautifully, so if you decide to keep both rather than gift one or both, you can selfishly linger over them all week long.–Angie Zoobkoff

 - Vegetable oil cooking spray or butter

-- 8 ounces full fat cream cheese (227 g), room temperature
+- 8 ounces full fat cream cheese, room temperature

 - 6 large eggs

 For the tart lemon glaze (optional, but don't pass it up)

 - 2 cups confectioners’ sugar

 - Preheat the oven to 350°F (180°C).
 Generously coat two 9-by-5-inch metal or ceramic loaf pans with cooking spray or butter.

 - In a medium bowl, whisk together the flour and salt.

 - In the bowl of a stand mixer on high speed or in a large bowl with a handheld electric mixer on high, beat the butter and cream cheese until smooth, 1 to 3 minutes.
 Gradually add the sugar, beating until the mixture is pale and fluffy, 4 to 8 minutes.
 Add the eggs, 1 at a time, beating well after each addition.
 Mix in the vanilla.